-Downs' Revenge: How Polarized Candidates Inform Voters and Win Elections
+Downs' Revenge: How Polarized Candidates Communicate to Voters and Win Elections

 Over the last fifty years, members of Congress have grown increasingly misaligned with the issue attitudes of their constituents.
 Yet, this disconnect carries risks --challengers have many out-of-step votes to highlight in attack.
 Nevertheless, incumbents are returned to office at rates no different today than at the 20th-century ebb in polarization.
 How do congressional candidates overcome these electoral risks when running on polarized legislative records?

 Rather than cultivate a 'personal vote' or run faithfully on their records, I argue that candidates battle over policy through issue distancing strategies.
 These strategies flood the campaign environment with information portraying their own policy records as relatively centrist, and their opponents as extremists, making it hard for voters to punish out-of-step politicians.
 Issue agendas are fundamental to the account.
 By highlighting the issue priorities and frames voters typically associate with the other party, politicians can cultivate more centrist impressions of their legislative records, without having to flipflop or highlight divisive positions.